-Appreciated by the working class and the sophomore class, Williamson-Dickie Manufacturing makes Dickies-brand khaki pants, bib overalls, jeans, women's and children's apparel, and Workrite fire-resistant uniforms.
+Appreciated by the working class and the sophomore class, Williamson-Dickie Manufacturing makes Dickies branded khaki pants, bib overalls, jeans, women's and children's apparel, and Workrite fire-resistant uniforms.
 It also makes apparel and footwear for work and outdoor use under the Kodiak and Terra names.
 Its work clothes, originally tailored for the blue-collar set, are in fashion with young people, who account for a growing portion of sales.
 Its products are sold worldwide by major retailers (such as Sears and Cabela's) directly to businesses, in its own Work Authority stores, and online.
 The company was founded in 1922 by C.N.
 Williamson and E.E.
 Dickie as U.S. Bib Overall.
 It is owned by the Williamson family.

 The company operates six of its own retail stores in Florida, Nevada, Tennessee, and Texas.
 It also has a growing school uniform business.
 The company's Workrite Uniform division is a leading supplier of flame-resistant uniforms.
 In 2013 Workrite launched Workrite Canada, including local sales representation, inventory, and a distribution center.
+Other brands include Kodiak, Terra, Walls, Big Smith, 10X, Liberty and Duxbak.

 Dickies goes to work to get its name out.
 Through partnerships with other companies, the workwear company peddles a variety of lines, such as bags, belts, socks, headwear, junior girls' clothing, footwear, and kidswear.